mkprogigor/mkigor_BMxx80/README.md

 ```
 Function => `tph_stru readTPH(void)`<BR>
 It return values of T,P,H in structure variable.<BR>
-It DOES NOT make measurement, only read in one I2C request, decoding to value T,P,H and return it in structure variable.<BR>
+It DOES NOT make measurement, only read data in one I2C request, decoding to value T,P,H and return it in structure variable.<BR>

 I used oficial Bosch datasheet bmp280, bme280 and examples for making this lib:<BR>
 https://github.com/GyverLibs/GyverBME280<BR>